jakubd/ipd/README.md

 sudo apt install geoipupdate
 ```

-You need to have both the country and ASN Geolite databases.
+You should put the databases in `/var/lib/GeoIP` directory as both `ipd` and `geoipupdate` use this directory.

 # License